 Batch load users and groups

 The batch data load processes all users, groups, and group members in ServiceNow and attempts to update them in xMatters.
-If the user or group does not exist in xMatters, it is added; if the user or group already exists in xMatters, it will be updated.
+If the user or group does not exist in xMatters, it is added; if the user or group already exists in xMatters, it is updated.
 A user or group that exists in xMatters but not in ServiceNow is not modified by the batch process; updates to these items are handled by the user and group synchronization process based on individual changes only after the initial data load is complete.

 NOTE: To prevent groups from attempting to add users that do not yet exist in xMatters, always run Batch Load Users before Batch Load Groups.